 Jumanji: Welcome to the Jungle reworks the immersive game story for a generation who grew up clicking the video game controls rather than rolling dice.
 But, thanks to the mid-nineties references and the decidedly retro nature of the games console there’s still plenty of schlocky charm.

 After enough real world backdrop to establish the four teenagers as nerd, jock, hottie and swot, the adventure begins.
-The strange old video game hidden on a shelf is much more appealing than detention, so they plug it in and chose a character to play as.
+A strange old video game hidden on a shelf is much more appealing than detention, so they plug it in and chose a character to play as.